algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 }
 ```

-This function works for 8-element vectors, which is half our block / cache line size.
-To process the entire block, we need to call it twice and then combine the masks:
+Now, to process the entire block, we need to call it twice and combine the masks:

 ```c++
 int mask = ~(